Does Your Face Feel Tight After Washing?

 Luckily for me, I quickly gave up on this poor habit as it later turned out I was doing more damage than good.

 So, why does your face feel tight after washing? – Whether you have oily, normal, or excessively dry skin, the top layer of your skin is still oil based.
-This is the protective layer which safeguards our skin from the adverse effects of the environment and harmful UV light.
-Stripping your skin of these natural oils is what causes tightness, and it’s not good for you or the health of your skin!
+This is the protective barrier which safeguards our skin from the adverse effects of the environment and harmful UV light.
+Stripping your skin of these natural oils is what causes tightness after washing your face.

 Why Does Your Face Feel Tight After Washing?